Reforms in Education

 Working on Macaulay's advice, the English Education Act of 1835 was introduced.
 As per this Act, English was to be made the medium of instruction and promotion of Oriental institutions would be stopped.

 In 1854, the Court of Directors of the East India Company in London sent and educational despatch to the Governor General in India.
-It was issued by Charles Wood; the President of the Board of Control of the Company.
-It came be known as Wood’s Despatch.
+It was issued by Charles Wood, the President of the Board of Control of the Company.
+It came be known as Wood's Despatch.
+Some salient points of this Despatch are as follows:

-Wood’s Despatch also said that European learning would improve the moral character of Indians.
-This would help in supplying the Company with civil servants who could be trusted.
+- European learning would improve the moral character of Indians.
+This would help in ensuring a good supply of civil servants who could be trusted.